 Many project and problem based learning ideas live in ECHO.
 The following resources are aligned to the NTLOs and have been designed thinking about meaningful project design.
 They are designed and organized using the NTN Project Planning Toolkits.

 - The Project Library: In ECHO you can find example projects in the project library.
 The library holds projects that are aligned to standards kindergarten through twelfth grade aligned to various “traditional” classes as well as in interdisciplinary classes.
-To find out how to find the Project Library in Echo, click here: How do I use the New Tech Network Project Library?
+To find out how to find the Project Library in Echo, click here: The Project Library: What is it, where is it and how do I use it?

 - The NTN Curriculum Frameworks provide more than just project ideas.
 They also contain project "snapshots" for standards and benchmarks, planning toolkits for a full project plan and even projects built in Echo and shared through the Project Library.